hongyusu/hongyusu.github.io/_posts/2015-11-22-time-series-preference-data.md

   |day 85, day 86, ..., day 91|92|
   |day 86, day 87, ..., day 92|?|

 - We use random forest regression model from `scikit-learn`.
-The training and test rooted mean square error RMSE are shown in the following plot.
+The training rooted mean square error RMSE are shown in the following plot.

   ![photo]({{ site.url }}/myimages/campanja_regression.png)